 There are a few safety measures commonly taken to reduce trenching accidents:

 If you were involved in a cave-in or other trenching accident at work, contact Sweeney Merrigan Law.
 We have built our business in the Boston and the surrounding areas, and our team knows the laws inside and out.
-Hiring a quality attorney means getting the appropriate compensation you deserve.
+Hiring a quality Boston injury lawyer means getting the appropriate compensation you deserve.